jessfeliciano/leetcode-blueprint/Start Here/1. Introduction - READ FIRST/Getting-Started.md

 3. Study 30-60 mins on study days (ideally five days a week)
 4. Pick two topics to study each week (whether a data structure or technique)
 5. Don't spin your wheels for hours if you're not able to solve the problem.
 Instead, take a break, review the solution(s) and walk through the code step by step so that you understand exactly what's happening and why (doing this is critical for deepening your knwoledge and growing your skills)
+6. If you don't get the problem the first time (expect this to happen a lot if you're new and this is completely okay, I promise), keep track of the problem so that you can revisit it in the future with fresher eyes and challenge yourself to solving it again (the goal isn't to memorize the solutions to problems, the goal is to simply build your skills so that you can solve these problems without memorizing the answers)

 Here's a great way to schedule your days throughout the week: